Are you transitioning to a UX career? Here’s how to reframe your previous work experience and use it to your advantage

 1. Highlight your soft and transferable skills

-Browse the web for the most sought-after skills in 2023 and beyond and you’ll find that soft skills such as adaptability, communication, and creativity repeatedly top the list.
+Browse the web for the most sought-after skills valued by employers and you’ll find that soft skills such as adaptability, communication, and creativity repeatedly top the list.

 A career in UX is no exception.
 UX designers rely on a whole host of soft and transferable skills that you’ve likely already honed in other areas of your life and work.
 These include: